Overwatch: Gameplay

 An update in 2025 saw each hero receive a total of four unique abilities known as perks.
 Each hero has two minor and two major perks; minor perks consist of smaller changes to a hero's kit, while major perks are intended to affect the match more significantly.
 At the beginning of each match, all heroes are set to level 1 for each player.
 As the match progresses, players can individually level up their respective heroes, minor perks are unlocked at level 2, and major perks are unlocked at the maximum level 3.
 When perks become available, players may only select one of each type of perk; a selected perk becomes irreversibly attached to the current hero for the remainder of the match.
 If a player switches to another hero mid-match, the previously selected hero retains their level and perk progress.

-Game types of Overwatch are split between standard matches, competitive play, and arcade modes.
+Game types of Overwatch are split between standard matches, competitive play, custom games, and arcade modes.
 Standard matches have matchmaking based loosely on the player's skill level as measured by the game.
 Competitive mode uses more strict matchmaking based on a player's current rank on the competitive ladder, with their rank increasing or decreasing when they win or lose a game, respectively.
 Arcade modes do not use matchmaking and are generally more experimental modes compared to standard and competitive modes.
+Custom games are created via the workshop and can be utilised to make game modes that are very different from the base game.
+The workshop is the software in Overwatch which creates the game using either presets and settings or rules and conditions made by code.
+These game modes can be published directly onto Overwatch’s custom browse tab or shared off platform using a 5 digit alphanumeric code.